 Myth: SNAP is not worth applying for since you only get $15.

 Fact: The amount of SNAP benefits depends on household size, income, and certain expenses.
-The minimum amount a single person can receive is $15 per month while the maximum is $189.
+The average SNAP benefit per person per month in Ohio is $124; per family it's $250.